cmry/cmry.github.io/pages/about.md

 permalink: about
 ---

 I'm an [Assistant Professor](https://research.tilburguniversity.edu/en/persons/chris-emmery) and part of the [Tilburg Algorithm Observatory](https://www.tilburguniversity.edu/about/schools/tshd/departments/dca/lab/algorithm-observatory) at the [Department of Cognitive Science and Artificial Intelligence](https://www.csai.nl/) of Tilburg University.
-I’m interested in the (harmful) effects of intelligent systems on our lives; systems that uncover our personal information, monitor and change our behavior, subtly restrict our exposure to information, and treat us unfairly.
+I work on algorithm monitoring and auditing, specifically relating to privacy, security, and harms in Machine Learning (and Natural Language Processing).
+Generally, I’m interested in the (harmful) effects of intelligent systems on our lives; systems that uncover our personal information, monitor and change our behavior, subtly restrict our exposure to information, and treat us unfairly.

 ## Expertise